 Article II: Object The object of the Association shall be: a) to advance the interests of music and musicians; b) to raise the standard of music teaching; c) to promote musical interest in the community; d) to sponsor meetings for study, discussion, and evaluation; e) to provide financial assistance to qualifying music students and; f) to cultivate professional relations among the members of this Association.

 Article III: Membership Section 1: There shall be four classes of membership.
 They are Active, Associate, Collegiate, and Retired.
-All members of this Association shall hold membership in the Florida State Music Teachers Association and Music Teachers National Association.
 Section 2: All members must pledge to uphold the current MTNA Code of Ethics.

 Article IV: Officers Section 1: The officers of this Association shall be: President, Vice-President, Recording Secretary, and Treasurer.
 Section 2: All officers must hold membership in the Active classification.